propeldata/ui-kit/README.md

 You can learn more about Propel by reading our [API docs](https://propeldata.com/docs).

-Once you have your account set up, you'll need to provide your Account's access token to use Propel APIs.
-You can authenticate and generate an access token by following the steps outlined in [the Propel GraphQL Authentication guide](https://propeldata.com/docs/api/authentication#step-2-generate-an-access-token).

 ## Usage: Connected vs Static mode

 The Propel UI Kit components are available in two modes: "Static" and "Connected".